CYBERSECURITY PADAWAN

 Imagine being the curator of an enterprise ecosystem; spanning hundreds, maybe thousands of these endpoints.
 Believe it or not, system admins tend to lose count (and track) of all the devices hooked up to corporate.

-In fact, according to a study by identity and access management company LogMeIn, 88% of system administrators couldn’t tell how many devices can access the company’s secure network.
+In fact, according to a study by identity and access management company LogMeIn, 88% of system administrators couldn’t tell how many devices could access the company’s secure network.

 Of course, the findings of this study should be taken with the proverbial salt grain – LogMeIn pooled data from the responses of 1,000 sysadmins, scattered through North America and Western Europe.
 Still, it does make a valid point, one that I will expand upon through this article.